Razing of Friesoythe: Aftermath

 The Argylls' war diary made no mention of their afternoon's activity, noting in passing that "many fires were raging".
 There is no record of the deliberate destruction at division, corps or army level.
 The war diary of the division's 8th Anti-Aircraft Regiment records "the Argylls were attacked in that town yesterday by German forces assisted by civilians and today the whole town is being systematically razed.
 A stern atonement ..."
 The 1st Battalion, The Argyll and Sutherland Highlanders (Princess Louise's) were awarded the battle honour "Friesoythe", as were the 1st Battalion, The Lake Superior Regiment (Motor) and the 1st Battalion, The Lincoln and Welland Regiment.

 On 16 April The Lincoln and Welland Regiment attacked Garrel, 10 miles south-east of Friesoythe.
 After a German act of perfidy – the mayor surrendered the town but the first tank to enter was destroyed by a Panzerfaust – the battalion commander, Wigle's brother-in-law, ordered that "every building which did not show a white flag be fired".
 Before it could be carried out, the order was countermanded and the village was spared.
-A Canadian force was also authorized to burn down the village of Mittelsten following what the historian Perry Briddiscombe calls "an unnamed transgression".
-They were talked out of this by a Canadian engineer unit as Mittelsten's civilians were running an army sawmill.
+A Canadian force was also authorized to burn down the village of Mittelsten Thüle following what the historian Perry Briddiscombe calls "an unnamed transgression".
+They were talked out of this by a Canadian engineer unit as Mittelsten Thüle's civilians were running an army sawmill.